EMH-Mark-I/ytscrape/MANUAL.md

 Video quality settings.

 - This section contains the video streaming quality as seen from YouTube.
-The only options provided by YTscrape are 180p, 360p, 720p, and best.
-Best will always attempt to playback with the best quality possible.
-Note: If you use one of the other quality settings beside "best" some videos that may have not been uploaded in the selected quality can result in not loading.
+The options provided through YTscrape are 144p - 180p - 240p - 360p - 720p - 720p60 - 1080p - 1080p60 - 1440p - 1440p60 - 2160p - 2160p60.
 If you insert a streaming quality option that isn't provided or is incorrect, YTscrape will display a warning that you have to fix the error.

 MPV display options.